andrhamm/serverless-job-manager/README.md

 ### Authorizing API calls

 The API provides HTTP endpoints for administration of cron jobs (creating/updating, searching, etc) as well as endpoints that GasBuddy services will interact with (currently only the callback endpoint).
-The adminsitration endpoints also currently **require IAM authentication**.
+The adminsitration endpoints currently **require IAM authentication** while the service endpoints only require that requests come from within the VPC/VPN.

 Making requests to the administration endpoints currently requires IAM authentication.
 You can use Postman to sign your requests using the `AWS Signature` authorization "type".
 This will allow you to specify your personal AWS IAM Access Key and Secret Key.
 Specify `us-east-1` for the Region and `execute-api` as the Service Name.
 The callback endpoint can only be accessed from services within the configured VPC.